< Browse to Previous Essay | Browse to Next Essay >

 The Stuck River separated from the White River a few miles south of the confluence with the Green River.
 Muckleshoot Indians remembered when the Stuck was just a brook that could be stepped over during low water.
 The tiny Stuck River closely followed the path of the White for two miles, before flowing west down the Puyallup Valley towards Commencement Bay.
 In some locations the two rivers were separated by only a few hundred feet.

-For centuries, Native Americans had seasonal camps in the river valleys, and used the surrounding land for fishing and hunting.
-The first white settlers came to the valleys to farm them.
+For centuries, Native Americans lived seasonally in the river valleys, and used the surrounding territory for fishing, hunting, and gathering plants they cultivated.
+The first non-Indian settlers came to the valleys to farm.
 The soil was rich and the crops abundant, but farmers were soon plagued with annual floods that sent water spilling in every direction.

 King County farmers would prevent floods on their land by dynamiting logjams and bluffs, diverting the White River into the Stuck.
 This flooded Pierce county farms.
 Pierce County farmers would then dynamite other logjams and bluffs, which would send the White River north, flooding King County farms.
 It went on like this for years, widening the Stuck River.